Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates a symbolic link to /bin/ls
+a script that copies all HTML files from the current working directory to the parent working directory